wdl/recursive-path-finder-regexp/README.md

 # recursive-path-finder
 <!-- ![Build Status](https://travis-ci.org/ricardorauber/recursive-path-finder.svg?branch=master) -->

-Search for files or folders in the directory where Node was started.
+Search for files or folders by regular expression in the directory where Node was started.

 ## Install